JMolinaro/usabilla_api_example/README.md

 Full Usabilla API documentation: [Usabilla API](https://usabilla.com/api)

 #Usage

+Once you have finished the installation and configuration.
+* Navigate to the directory in your terminal/cmd window.
+* Run 'rails s'.
+* Then go to ' localhost:3000 ' in your browser.

 4 API Pages have already been setup and can be accessed through the following routes;
 * /api/button